multitudes/42-C-for-Embedded-systems/README.md

 loop in C?

 ## Question 5
-Using the variable a, write down denitions for the following:
+Using the variable a, write down definitions for the following:
 a) An integer
 b) A pointer to an integer
 c) A pointer to a pointer to an integer